Nitrokey/nitrokey-documentation/nitrokey3/troubleshooting.rst

 update.nitrokey.com does not work:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently there are no updates available.
+The first firmware updates will address bug fixes.

 .. _nfc.fail: https://nfc.fail/